Double tax treaties in Latvia

 - a building or construction site as well as an installation project.

-Please note that these terms are subject to change as they can be redefined in a given double tax treaty signed by Latvia and another country.
+Please note that these terms are subject to change as they can be redefined in a given double tax treaty signed by Latvia

 As far as the types of income discussed and covered in a double tax treaty are concerned, some examples included in many of the DTAs signed by Latvia include the following:

-- business profits: included here are those profits derived by a permanent establishment or those derived from the sale of goods or merchandise through a said establishment.
+- business profits: included here are those profits derived by a permanent establishment or those derived from the sale of goods or merchandise through the said establishment.
 The main feature of a double tax treaty is that it allows these business profits to be taxed solely in the state where the permanent establishment derives the profits in question (thus abolishing taxation in both states for the same profit amount).

 - dividends: as far as these are concerned, Latvia does not levy a withholding tax on dividends, nor on interest and royalties (exceptions include those payable to black-list jurisdictions which are then subject to a 20% tax rate).